be-unkind/rag-for-cancer-data/README.md

 ## Setup

+1. Python

+    Make sure Python is installed on your system

+2. Setting up environment

+    Execute the following lines in the terminal to switch to your project folder (change path to the path to your local project directory) and create virtual environment

+    `cd path/to/project/folder`

+    `python -m venv rag_for_cancer_data_venv`

+    To deactivate the virtual environment, simply run the following line in the terminal:

+    `deactivate`

-1. Install the required packages with the following line:
+3. Install the required packages with the following line:

-    `pip install requirements.txt`
+    `pip install -r requirements.txt`

-2. Update the file path if needed
+4. Update the file paths if needed
-3. Fill in the fields with your API keys
+5. Setting up Environment Variables

+    - In the root directory of your project, create a file named `.env`.
+    - Add your credentials

+        Open the `.env` file in a text editor and add your API keys:
+        ```
+        GROQ_API_KEY=your_groq_api_key_here
+        HF_API_KEY=your_hf_api_key_here
+        ```

-4. To complete data preprocessing steps, run the corresponding file with:
+6. To complete data preprocessing steps, run the corresponding file with:

     `python preprocessing.py`

-5. To construct rag and get answer to your question, run the corresponding file with:
+7. To construct rag and get answer to your question, run the corresponding file with:

     `python rag.py`